PyMBSE

 The package is composed by two modules

-an API providing a numerical solver query mechanism.
+pymbse.query- an API providing a model query mechanism to exchange information either as figures of merit (scalar, vector parameters) or artefacts (output files of various type)pymbse.microservicean API providing a numerical solver query mechanism.
 A numerical solver is encapsulated in a container and the API provides endpoints to initialize a working directory, upload input files, run a solver, and download the artefacts

 Getting Started#

 Python version is 3.9+ along with pymbse package.
-The pymbse package is available at PyPI and can be installed with pip install pymbse
+The pymbse package is available at PyPI and can be installed with pip install pymbse.

 We suggest to use a virtual environment to avoid clashes with globally installed packages.